Garret-Gallant/bandmate-mono-repo/README.md

 # A User Can

 * Create a profile
-* Upload demo tracks (via demo manager page) and allow modal viewing of all user demos upon button click
+* Upload demo tracks (via demo manager page)
-* Search and filter the artist browser depending on genre, usernames, favorites/all, etc.
+* View a users profile from browser within a modal window
 * View the artist browser and all audio files within associated with users.

-# Stretch Goals
+# Roadmap for Future Features

 * Allow users to create bands together and post album's demo's, etc. under the band name.
+* Search and filter the artist browser depending on genre, usernames, favorites/all, etc.
-* Allow users to DM eachother via websockets.
+* Allow users to DM eachother via websockets, add optional contact info to user table for signup.
-* Integrate custom audio player so visuals of audio player are better looking
+* Integrate custom audio player so visuals of audio player are better looking.
 * Integrate bandcamp to allow bands to post and sell music, merch, etc.
-* Migrate to AWS S3 Cloud Storage
+* Migrate to AWS S3 Cloud Storage.

 # Technologies used